craft37/poignant-guide/README.markdown

+This is a russian translation of why’s (poignant) guide to ruby.

 On August 19, 2009 Why the Lucky Stiff removed every trace of his work from the Web, including this book: the Poignant Guide to Ruby.

+## Modern renovation

-I've salvaged the book from the Internet archive and re-published it.
+[Mislav][ms] salvaged the book from the Internet archive and re-published it.
 The original work was under the [Attribution-ShareAlike license][cc].

-Since then I have:
+Since then Mislav have:

 1. Changed code examples to never generate syntax warnings
 2. Updated code examples to match Ruby 1.9 behavior